shoelace-style/shoelace/docs/pages/getting-started/usage.md

 }
 ```

 If `settings.json` already exists, simply add the above line to the root of the object.
-Note that you may need to restart VS Code for the changes to take affect.
+Note that you may need to restart VS Code for the changes to take effect.

 ### JetBrains IDEs